jamie-miller-rva/Lending_Club_Credit_Risk/README.md

 Results for Ensemble Classifiers to Predict Credit Risk:

 * BalancedRandomForestClassifier is an ensemble method in which each tree of the forest will be provided a balanced bootstrap sample.
-The balanced_accuracy_score was 0.789; however, it is not suitable for high_risk loans as indicated by the low precision score (0.03) and low f1 score (0.06)
+However, it is not suitable for high_risk loans as indicated by the low precision score and low f1 score:
+    1. balanced_accuracy_score was 0.789
+    2. low precision score 0.03
+    3. low f1 score 0.06

 * EasyEnsembleClassifier uses AdaBoostClassifier as learners which are trained on balanced bootstrap samples.
 The balanced_accuracy_score was 0.932; however, it is not suitable for high_risk loans as indicated by the low precision score (0.09) and low f1 score (0.16)
+    1. The balanced_accuracy_score was 0.932
+    2. low precision score 0.09
+    3. low f1 score 0.16

 Summary for Ensemble Classifiers to Predict Credit Risk: No technique of bagging or boosting was found to addequaltely addressed this unbalanced classification problem therefore there is no model recommendation.
+However, if marginal improvement is sought through machine learning then the EasyEnsembleClassifier offered the greatest improvement of the models reviewed in this analysis.